EchoDevG/talker-project/README.md

 VB.NET program to allow dad to talk

+# This project has been depreciated and the finished version can be found in the no-network-talker-project
+The finished version does not have communication between computers, but is functional while this is not.

 This is a small and pointless program designed to let my dad talk without a voicebox.